YanglanWang/closed-B-spline-curve/README.md

 we cannot use the same deboor() function in basis_array2.py, as shown in fig2 ![AnVIL Image](./output/basis_fig_4.png)

 Upper figure focuses on area from 0 to 1 and lower one is the opposite direction.
-Therefore, when using function denoted by color line, if we only input random x, we cannot get correct y, like for purple line, in [0.6,1] area, two directions have different function and both are not zero.
+Therefore, when using function denoted by color line, if we only input random x, we cannot get correct y, like for green line, in [0.4,0.6) area, two directions have different function and both are not zero.
 Not only should we input x, we also need to set x is in which area: is from [0.6,1] or [1,0).
 The specific adjustment is shown in new deboor() function.